Students Need To Be In Classrooms, With Masks, This Fall, Education Secretary Says

 Cardona said the department is having daily conversations with governors and elected officials about best practices — but "in those places where they're most resistant, that's where we're seeing the most spread of COVID-19."

 Meanwhile, public health leaders are warning Americans about the fast-spreading delta variant of the coronavirus.
-On Friday, the CDC published data showing that vaccinated people are just as likely as unvaccinated people to spread the virus to others.
+On Friday, the CDC published data showing that vaccinated people infected with the delta variant are just as likely as unvaccinated people to spread the virus to others.

 "I don't have to tell you, the rising delta variant is creating some concern across the country," Cardona said.
 But he added, "We know that mask wearing and mitigation strategies allow [schools] to reopen safely."
 If increased spread of the virus prohibits schools from reopening in person, he said, "to me, that's a failure of adults."